How To Keep the Next Generation Scott Pauley

 A fellow preacher and personal friend asked me recently how I believed we could do a better job of retaining young people in our churches.
 It is a problem of epidemic proportions.
 The vast majority of young people are exiting the local church by the time they are eighteen.

-As my friend and I talked two definite things were brought to my mind.
-Without both we will never help establish another generation in the faith.
+As my friend and I talked, two definite things appeared in my mind.
+Without both, we will never help establish another generation in the faith.

 • We must give them the truth.
-So much youth ministry has been built on events and excitement.
-Events end and excitement subsides.
+So many youth ministries build on events and excitement.
+Events end, and excitement subsides.
 Only the truth extends to every generation.

 Young people are bombarded by a corrupt culture.
 They are exposed to so much so early.
-The access to evil as grown exponentially in recent years.
+Access to evil has grown exponentially in recent years.
 Only one thing can preserve them: “Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word” (Psalm 119:9).

 Young people need the truth.
-Several years ago I conducted an experiment with kids in a Christian School.
+Several years ago, I conducted an experiment with kids in a Christian School.
 They were young people from good homes and a great church.
-Through it I learned that the best young people are grappling with the worst problems.
-They have questions and those questions must be answered from God’s Word.
-(To learn more about this project and my conclusions read When Young People Ask Hard Questions.)
+Through it, I learned that the best young people are grappling with the worst problems.
+They have questions, and God’s Word answers them.
+(To learn more about this project and my conclusions, read When Young People Ask Hard Questions.)

 • We must give them love.
 Young people are desperately seeking someone to love them.
 It is a basic need of every man and a special need in a society filled with so much hate.
-The world gives its substitutes and so do many carnal churches.
-Our kids need to experience grace and kindness in their interaction with us.
+The world gives its substitutes, and so do many carnal churches.
+Our kids need to experience grace and kindness in their interactions with us.

 The One who impressed these two thoughts on my mind was the same One who inspired the words written in Ephesians 5:14-15,